redhat-performance/quads/README.md

 ```
 db.cloud.update({"name": "cloud23"}, {$set:{'provisioned':true}}
 ```

+* More information on manual intervention and overrides via MongoDB can be [found here](/docs/interact-mongodb.md)

 ### Mapping Internal VLAN Interfaces to Problem Hosts
 You might have noticed that we configure our [Foreman](https://github.com/redhat-performance/quads/tree/master/templates/foreman) templates to drop `172.{16,17,18,19}.x` internal VLAN interfaces which correspond to the internal, QUADS-managed multi-tenant interfaces across a set of hosts in a cloud assignment.